-Since 2010, Math Project has helped countless students by boosting their math abilities, increasing their strengths, confidence and passion for math.
+Since 2010, Math Project has helped countless students by boosting their math abilities, increasing their strengths, confidence and passion for math, and ultimately resulted in math success.
 To showcase Math Project’s positive influence, we spoke with two of Math Project’s longtime students – both of whom joined Math Project in Grade 4 and now completed Grade 10 with a perfect score of 100%.
 We first spoke with Ibad, an ambitious and creative math enthusiast who explained to us his experience at Math Project:

 Q1: How has Math Project helped you in school?

 Ibad: Math Project helped me in maths and indirectly helped me in other courses as well.
 I was excelling in math, so that meant I had to take less notes in math and study less.
 With that, I could focus more on other courses, allowing me to gain better marks in those courses since I didn’t have to focus on math as much.

 Math itself helped me be more confident!
 When the teacher asked the class anything, I would raise my hand.
 When I got the answer right, that boosted my confidence and self-esteem.
 So Math Project indirectly helped me boost my confidence and helped me in other courses besides math.

 Q2: Would you like to share any math milestones or math success you accomplished in school math so far?